sharimot/clutter/README.md

 ### Find

-To search for items, use the invisible input field at the top row, which is indicated by an equal sign.
+To search for items, use the invisible input field in the top row, which is indicated by an equal sign.
 When you search for a specific string (e.g., `hello`), only the items that contain the string (case-insensitive) will be shown.
 The letter case is ignored, which means that searching with `hello` will return the same result as searching with `hElLo`.